sio-salt/molgeom/README.md

   - Translation and rotation (including matrix and Rodrigues' rotation formula).
   - Cell replication using lattice vectors and symmetry operations (e.g., `-y, x + 1/2, -z + 1/2`).
   - Merge molecule geometries.
+  - View molecules in 3D with 3Dmol.js in Jupyter Notebook or Browser.
 - Additional utilities:
   - Filter atoms by element.
   - Cluster fragments.